 Please note that accommodation requests are due by the application deadline of June 8, 2022 at 4pm ET.
 Requests received after this date will be considered but room availability may be limited, and not all late accommodations will be met immediately.

 Some specific and/or complex accommodations may require the Residence Admissions team to place students manually.
 If your approved accommodation requires manual placement, we will inform you.

 - Queen’s Residences is a high-density living environment.
-It may be difficult to control that environment in regards to a health condition.
+It may be difficult to control that environment in regard to a health condition.
 We strongly encourage students who may have environmental health concerns to consider if accommodation in residence is safe and conducive to their lifestyle and health condition.

 - We are committed to accommodating the requirements of students with disabilities; however, accommodations are based on need and not room type or building preference.

-- Please contact the Residence Admissions office if you have a parent, guardian, or sibling with a disability such as mobility, vision or hearing impairment that may require accommodation when visiting your residence building.
+- Please contact the Residence Admissions team if you have a parent, guardian, or sibling with a disability such as mobility, vision or hearing impairment that may require accommodation when visiting your residence building.